Route planning your trip to France

 Most small hamlets and areas are now listed on SatNavs, especially those built into cars.
 If you can’t find the place you are looking for, try prefixing it with ‘Lieu-dit’…. (literally translates as ‘Place named’)

 An alternative way of making the long drive south:

 Travelling through France en route to your holiday destination can be a joy, and most of the time journeying is hassle free.
 However during those peak weekends in the summer when the French are setting out or are returning from their annual ‘congé’ it can be an entirely different story.
 By checking beforehand on the excellent French web-site www.bison-fute.equipement.gouv.fr you can find out which weekends and more importantly which motorways (autoroutes/péages) will experience traffic delays.

 Normally we would take 2 days to travel south, making a stopover on the way around Dijon/Beaune.
-This year we left England on a Thursday night and stayed in a hotel in Calais, leaving everyone refreshed for an early departure on Friday morning.
+Leaving England on a Thursday night and staying in a hotel in Calais left everyone refreshed for an early departure on Friday morning.
 The roads were empty and we had an easy journey south on the A26 to Troyes, A5/A31 and finally the A6 on down through Lyon.
 We arrived in our holiday area and decamped for a further night not far from where we were holidaying.
 Not only had we saved ourselves long delays and time spent in the car but we also gained an extra day’s holiday.

 Advice for travelling on the main motorway through Lyon: